kirilkins312/KirilsShop/README.md

               2)Type "Add-Migration" First_Migration
               3)Then "Update-Database"
               4)You are all set
-6)Now u can Create, Edit, Delete objects (They should be already created by DB seed, if not, something went wrong.
+6)Now u can Create, Edit, Delete objects (cars) (Categories should be already created by DB seed, if not, something went wrong.
 In this case contact me)